 Thailand is a backpacker Mecca, and they are generally a pretty decent bunch!
 So don’t be afraid to say hello and ask questions!

-Of course Thailand is no longer the bargain destination it once was, and the exchange rate nowhere near as favourable, but Thailand is still an amazingly cheap destination by Western standards.
-Prices may have shot up in the last decade or so, but you are still guaranteed an absolute bargain, and unless you go a bit mental on the whisky buckets, first time backpackers wanting to stick to a tight budget will find that they can make their money stretch really well here.
+Of course Thailand is no longer the bargain destination it once was, and the exchange rate nowhere near as favourable, but Thailand is still a pretty cheap destination by Western standards, especially if you are smart with your money and avoid a lot of the tourist traps.
+Prices may have shot up in the last decade or so, but you are still guaranteed an absolute bargain, and unless you go a bit mental on the whisky buckets, first time backpackers wanting to stick to a tight budget will find that they can make their money stretch really well here, especially once they get outside of Bangkok and the main touristy islands.

 Pad Thai, Tom Yum, Thai yellow curry, spring rolls with chilli sauce from a KSR street stall, do I really need to say more?
 My belly is rumbling just thinking about it!
 Thai food is famous around the world, but you haven’t experienced a fraction of the flavour until you have arrived here and tasted it for yourself!
 There is something for almost every palette in Thailand, from vegetarians and gourmands to fast food fiends and even fussy eaters, you will be assured of finding something you like here.
 It is also very accessible to first time backpackers too, you don’t have to j ump straight in to tasting fried crickets from a vendor in Chiang Mai!
 If you are perhaps one of the few people who aren’t wholly used to the spices, flavours and exotic ingredients of Asian food, Thailand offers a nice, easy introduction to the regions cuisine with a lot of things that Westerners will find familiar alongside plenty that they will not.
 Simply find a street stall or an eatery with some outside tables, point to something that looks good and try it!
 If on the rare occasion you find you don’t like the meal (yeah right!) then just order something else!
 You will have at least tried something new and it would have cost you less than a bottle of water back home!